cartoon-raccoon/cogsy/README.md

 Read the notes file for more information on the app, what it can do and how to use it.
 This part of the readme is still a WIP, and a wiki is in the works.

-Note: The Discogs API limits HTTP requests to 60 per minute, and gives up to maximum 100 albums per (paginated) request.
+**Important Note:** The Discogs API limits HTTP requests to 60 per minute, and gives up to maximum 100 albums per (paginated) request.
 Users with extremely large collections (>5000 albums) will see extremely long download times, and the app itself may become unusable.
 In addition, the pagination of the responses means that pulling all the items in a folder concurrently is not possible.
 Multithreading is only implemented on a per-folder basis, and only users with a large amount of folders will see any improvement in their update times.

 ## Issues and Bugs
 - **When running `update`, the app freezes up**